wp-plugins/easy-testimonials/readme.txt

 As a security precaution, our plugin only allows users to upload images of the following file types: PNG, JPG, or GIF.
 If they attempt to upload a different file type, or choose not to upload an image, then no image will be attached to the Testimonial.

+= What's Going On?!
+When I use the [testimonials] shortcode, I'm not seeing anything that looks right! =

+Sometimes, your theme or other plugins have shortcodes in the same namespace as ours.
+In case you suspect this is happening, use the Shortcode Options on the Basic Settings screen to change our shortcodes -- typically adding easy_ to our shortcodes will fix the problem!

 == Screenshots ==

 1. This is the Add New Testimonial Page.